hacksjs/brand/docs/en/workflow.md

 3. Commit your changes.

     ```sh
-    $ git commit -a -m "Add more PNG variations"
+    $ git commit -a -m "add: more PNG variations"
     ```

 4. Update the CHANGELOG, bumping the version number as per our [version numbering](version-numbering.md) policy.
 Use `git log` to see a list of commits since the last release, and use the commit messages as a basis for the contents of the CHANGELOG entry.